ssvassiliev/Summer_School_General/_episodes/04-parallel_programming_models.md

 #### Distributed memory / Message Passing

 Further parallelization can be achieved by spreading out computations to a set of processes (tasks) that use their own local memory during computation.

 Multiple tasks can reside on the same physical machine and/or across an arbitrary number of machines.

 Tasks exchange data through communications by sending and receiving messages.

-OpenMPI and Intel MPI are two of the most popular implementations of message passing multiprocessing models installed on Compute Canada Systems.
+OpenMPI and Intel MPI are two of the most popular implementations of message passing multiprocessing models installed on Compute Canada systems.

 ![](../fig/parallel_app_4.svg)